 Broadly, the term "Collections" refers to the practice of creditors attempting to force debtors to pay what they owe.
-There are many laws and regulations in Sandy, Utah that govern collection agencies, and strictly limit the types of tactics they are allowed to engage in.
+There are various laws and regulations in Sandy, Utah that govern collection agencies, and strictly limit the types of tactics they are authorized to engage in.

 What if I Am Owed Money in Sandy, Utah?

 If someone owes you money and won't pay, you have some legal options to seek repayment of your debt.
 However, you need to be careful in this area.
 There are many laws and regulations detailing what debt collectors can and cannot do.
-Breaking these laws, even inadvertantly, can harm your chances at collecting, and maybe even expose you to civil penalites.
+Breaking these laws, even inadvertently, can harm your chances at collecting, and maybe even expose you to civil penalties.

 Some practices that collectors cannot engage in include the use of abusive language, contacting third parties about the debt, and threatened or actual violence.